The Partner in Development program

 The PID program is available at no cost for successful candidates.
 Any travel and accommodation costs and the cost of the program itself are covered by Specsavers.
 On top of this, we will pay you a market-rate salary throughout the duration of the program.

 PIDs will be provided with most of their learnings in store, alongside a retail / dispenser partner.
 There are also Optical Learning Journey courses that can be completed online and in a classroom forum.
-In addition to this, we aim to prepare PIDs to complete or commence Cert IV in optical dispensing as it is a requirement post becoming a JVP.

 You can find a list of all current Specsavers partnership opportunities, as well as our Partnership Prospectus on Spectrum.
 Over the course of your journey as a PID, you will have the opportunity to discuss your business preferences with the Specsavers Partner Recruitment team and the Retail Advancement team, who will advise on suitable opportunities once you have been successfully signed off from the PID program.